Pākōwhai Regional Park

 - Please take your rubbish away with you

-- Lock your vehicle and take valuables with you
+- Always lock your vehicle and take valuables with you.

-Pākōwhai Country Park - A Brief History.
-A book about the park and its history is available for purchase from HBRC - $20.
+Pākōwhai Country Park: A Brief History - this book is available for purchase from HBRC - $20.